 I have a protection from abuse (PFA) order against the abuser.
 Can s/he have a gun?

-It depends.
-Your restraining order (PFA) may specifically state that your abuser cannot have a gun or buy a new gun.
-In addition, federal laws, which apply to all states and territories, restrict an abuser’s right to have a gun if you have a restraining order against him/her that meets certain requirements.
+Alabama state law does not make it automatically illegal for the respondent on a PFA to have a firearm.
+Also, the law does not specifically list firearm prohibition as a protection that the judge can include in a PFA.
+If you are able to convince the judge to include a term in your restraining order (PFA) specifically stating that the abuser cannot have a gun, then Alabama police could enforce this term of the protection order.
+However, federal laws, which apply to all states and territories, do restrict an abuser’s right to have a gun if you have a final restraining order against him/her that meets certain requirements.
 Go to Federal Gun Laws to get more information.

 Is there anything I can do to make it more likely that the abuser's gun is taken away when I get a PFA?

 Here are some things that may help: